-6. Signage: Sections 1103.2.4, 1127B.3, 1129B.5, and 1115B.5 of the CBC require code-compliant signage identifying accessible entrances, parking, areas of refuge, passenger loading zone, toilet and bathing facilities, and exit signage at the exit stairs.
-In addition to the international symbol of accessibility, each unisex toilet or bathing room shall be identified by a tactile sign including raised letters and Braille.
-There is compliant disabled accessible signage at the building entrance and restrooms.
+6. Signage: Sections 1103.2.4, 1127B.3, 1129B.5, and 1115B.5 of the CBC require code-compliant signage identifying accessible entrances, parking, and passenger loading zones, toilets, and exit signage.
+In addition to the international symbol of accessibility, each toilet room shall be identified by a tactile sign including raised letters and Braille.
+Some of this signage is provided, but it is not complete throughout the building.